RSVP Clark County

 One of our largest, and longest running programs is the Pen Pal program, pairing adults writing letters to 5th grade students in area schools on a monthly basis.
 This program has been an intergenerational success story for over 20 years, benefiting hundreds of students and the adults who share their time writing a simple letter!

-Grants and awards for our programs have also come through our membership in the Points of Light Foundation, Hands on Network, and the Volunteer Centers of Washington.
+We have been fortunate in the past to receive grants and awards for our programs through our membership in the Points of Light Foundation, Hands on Network, and the Volunteer Centers of Washington.
+Additional support for staffing and events comes from the community in the form of donations and sponsorships.